geobtaa/metadata/overview.md

-## Metadata Schemas
+# About GeoBlacklight Metadata

 ### The GeoBlacklight Schema
-The primary metadata record for each resource is in the GeoBlacklight schema.
+The primary metadata record for each resource is in the Aardvark for GeoBlacklight schema.
 This lightweight schema was designed specifically for the GeoBlacklight application and is geared towards discoverability.
 [The schema is documented on the OpenGeoMetadata project](https://opengeometadata.github.io/aardvark/aardvarkMetadata.html).

 **General Features of the GeoBlacklight Schema**
 - Lightweight schema primarily for discovery of resources